Dietary Fiber: Simple Ways to Improve Your Intake

 *based on fiber intake of 40g per day

-You may add these to your breakfast porridge, salad or simply add it to water, squeeze in lemon juice, and make a refreshing summer drink.
+You may add these to your breakfast porridge, or salad or simply add them to water, and squeeze in lemon juice, to make a refreshing summer drink.
+These can also be used in your daily cooking.

 Pro-tip: Soak your chia seeds in water (for 10 to 15 minutes).
-They will form a gel-like coating that helps increase the bulk of your stools.
+They will form a gel-like coating, which helps increase the bulk of your stools.

 Add legumes and pulses to rice-based meals

-Your regular intake of Indian bread (roti) can add fiber to your diet.
-Whole wheat roti or millet flour like finger millet, pearl millet (ragi, jowar) roti is highly beneficial.
-You can obtain up to 11.3g of dietary fibers from just eating three to three-and-a-half Indian bread, meeting about 25% of your required fiber intake.
+Your regular intake of Indian flatbread (roti) can add fiber to your diet.
+Roti made of whole wheat flour or millet flours like finger millet (ragi), and pearl millet (jowar) roti is highly beneficial.
+You can obtain up to 11.3g of dietary fibers from just eating three to three-and-a-half rotis, meeting about 25% of your required fiber intake.
+Also, when buying a packet of bread, read the nutrition label to look for the variety that contains whole wheat flour.
+Rule out those that contain refined flour (maida).

 Sample meal plan